How to Sleep With Snoring Partner

 According to The National Sleep Foundation, “Around 57% of adult men and 40% of women snore.”
 Snoring is the punchline of countless jokes and comic strips.
 When you’re a kid, a snoring grandma can be a funny thing.
-However, As an adult who sleeps with a snoring partner, snoring is no laughing matter for you or for them.
+However, as an adult who sleeps with a snoring bed partner, snoring is no laughing matter for you or for them.
 Snoring can indicate a dangerous health condition known as “sleep apnea.”
 Let’s look at how to sleep with a snoring partner and help them stop snoring in the future.

-Snoring is Notoriously Difficult to Sleep With
+Chronic Snoring is Notoriously Difficult to Sleep With

 If you have a snoring partner, you may worry about how your relationship is affected by their snoring and your reaction.
+Partner’s snoring can significantly disrupt your sleep quality.

 According to The Better Sleep Council, “63% of couples sleep most of the night separated.”
 In addition, their findings include:

-• 26% of respondents reported sleeping better alone
+- 26% of respondents reported sleeping better alone

-• 9% percent, or almost one in 10, say they sleep in separate bedrooms
+- 9% percent, or almost one in 10, say they sleep in separate bedrooms

-• Almost 2 in 10 Americans say their dream home has separate master bedrooms
+- Almost 2 in 10 Americans say their dream home has separate master bedrooms

 About 24 percent of married couples in the US end up sleeping in separate rooms because of earsplitting Zzzs, and about 17 percent of them say snoring takes a toll on their sex life.
-(2)
+(2) Loud snoring can be a sign of obstructive sleep apnea, which can have serious health implications.

 A study of 2000 people in the UK shows that 18 percent of married couples blame snoring as the cause of regular arguments in their relationship, while 30 percent sleep in a separate room from their partner because of it.”
-(3)
+(3) Finding solutions to manage snoring is essential for ensuring a good night’s sleep for both partners.

 Studies show that snoring can hurt your relationship with a partner.
 More importantly, snoring can prevent sleep for both you and your partner, which comes with health problems.
+Addressing snoring can lead to a better night’s sleep and improve overall health and well-being.

-Health Problems with Lack of Sleep
+Health Problems with Sleep Deprivation

 Conditions caused by lack of sleep can include:

-• Cognitive issues such as poor concentration and reduced reaction times
+- Cognitive issues such as poor concentration and reduced reaction times

-• Inflammation
+- Inflammation

-• Hearing loss
+- Hearing loss

-• Negative outlook
+- Negative outlook

-• Anxiety
+- Anxiety

-• Depression
+- Depression

 “Sleep problems can boost inflammation and may jeopardize interpersonal functioning, risks that may be magnified in couples.”
 (5)

 Snoring is not just annoying; it affects your health and your partner’s health to a significant degree.
 If you haven’t looked for medical answers to snoring yet, seeing an ENT doctor can make all the difference for you both.
+Chronic snoring can exacerbate these health issues and should be addressed promptly.

 Sleep Apnea: A Medical Condition